informatica-unica/ocaml-challenge/4/and-then/README.md

 # And then...

-Before attempting this exercise, do the exercise [first-third-fifth](../../3/first-third-fifth/README.md).
+It is strongly recommended that you do [first-third-fifth](../../3/first-third-fifth/README.md) before attempting this exercise.

 You are given a new infix operator called "and then" defined as follows: